drewww/prism/docs/source/making-a-roguelike/part2.rst

    return Void

-This is a simple tag component that marks tiles where actors can fall if they don’t have an allowed movement type.
+This is a simple tag component that we'll use to mark tiles where actors can fall if they don’t have an allowed movement type.

-Adding Void to Our Pit
+Adding void to our pit
 ----------------------

 1. Navigate to ``modules/MyGame/cells/pit.lua``